ravern/tp/docs/UserGuide.md

 **Step 4.** Press enter and execute the command.

-An example of the final command is displayed below.
+An example of the final command is displayed below:

   ```
   > java -jar xxxx/xxxx/tafinder.jar